prashnts/game-of-life/paper/paper.md

 Game of Life is a cellular automaton devised by the British mathematician John Horton Conway in 1970.

 #Game Rules
 The universe of the Game of Life is an infinite two-dimensional grid of binary-state cells.
 Each cells can have either a `alive`, or `dead` state.
-Every one of the cells can interact with its eight neighbors.
-The interaction function may be defined as:
+Every one of the cells can interact within its Moore Neighborhood.
+The Moore Neighborhood are the eight surrounding cells to the cell.
+See Figure.

-Due to each interaction, the
-each of which is in one of two possible states, alive or dead.
-Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
-At each step in time, the following transitions occur:
+The interaction function that defines the transition is defined as a function of the number of neighbor cells that are alive.
+It is given as:

-Any live cell with fewer than two live neighbours dies, as if caused by under-population.
+- Live cell with fewer than two live neighbors dies. (under-population)
-Any live cell with two or three live neighbours lives on to the next generation.
+- Live cell with two or three live neighbors lives on to the next generation.
-Any live cell with more than three live neighbours dies, as if by overcrowding.
+- Live cell with more than three live neighbors dies. (overcrowding)
-Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.
+- Dead cell with exactly three live neighbors becomes a live cell. (reproduction)

+#Game Patterns
+Various different types of patterns occur in the Game of Life.
+These include:

+- Still lifes: These do not change between iterations.
+- Oscillators: These oscillate between different repeating patterns with a given period.
+- Spaceships: These patterns translate themselves across the universe of the Game.